Zaxxon709/accountmanager/README.md

 ### How the addon works:
 - Once authorization is complete a check is done for each supported addon to confirm if the addon is installed and if settings.xml exists for that addon.
 - If both of these checks are true your Trakt & Debrid data is retrieved from Account Manager and applied to the supported addons.
-- During the authorization process a one time backup is also performed to save all Trakt & Debrid data to the default backup directory.<br>
+- A one time backup can also be performed to save all Trakt & Debrid data to the default backup directory.
+This feature is not enabled by default but can be enabled by the user in settings/configure backup prior to completing authorization.<br>

 ### Support for Custom API Keys: